Managing allergies to pets

 - Vacuum and clean floors, walls, ceilings, and furniture on a weekly basis.

-- Enlist the help of non-allergy suffering family members to clean the litterbox and pick up after the pet.
+- Enlist the help of non-allergy suffering family members to clean and pick up after the pet.

 - Frequently wash clothing and bedding materials, including the pet’s bed.

-Consult with your physician and/or allergist to determine the best course of action for your family to live happily with your family pet.
+It's possible for children to outgrow pet allergies.
+Consult with your physician and/or allergist to determine the best course of action for your family to live happily with pets.